 Social anxiety disorder

 Social anxiety disorder, or social phobia, is the feeling of intense anxiety or fear of being judged, negatively evaluated or rejected in a social or performance situation.
 You may be concerned about acting or appearing visibly anxious, or being viewed as stupid, awkward, or boring.
 These worries can cause you to avoid social situations.
 You may also have physical symptoms, such as a rapid heart rate, nausea, sweating, and even full-blown anxiety attacks.
 You understand that your anxiety and fear is excessive, yet you can feel powerless to prevent it and it can cause you to lose out on forming social and romantic relationships, completing your studies, and gaining a career.

 If you think you may have social anxiety disorder, make sure you get professional medical advice.
 You can be treated with an effective medication, such as sertraline, and avoid possible alcoholism as a result of your social phobia.
 Unfortunately, fewer than 5% of the ~15 million American adults who have this disorder seek an available and effective medical treatment.

 Premenstrual dysphoric disorder

-Premenstrual dysphoric disorder is when you can suffer from serious depression, irritability, and tension before menstruation.
+Premenstrual dysphoric disorder is when you can have serious depression, irritability, and tension before menstruation.
 PMDD is a more severe form of premenstrual syndrome (PMS) and can prevent you from carrying out your normal activities and social interactions.
-In both PMDD and PMS, about five to eleven days before menstruation, you may suffer from a wide range of physical or emotional symptoms which will then cease once your period starts.
+In both PMDD and PMS, about five to eleven days before menstruation, you may experience a wide range of physical or emotional symptoms which will then cease once your period starts.
 It is clear that hormonal fluctuations are involved in these conditions but the specific causes are not yet known.